craigmiller160/terraform-k8s-server/docs/Port_Forwarding.md

 It is critically important that the home internet be setup to forward the following ports.
 This explains how the ports will be forwarded from the production machine to the public internet.

+For this to work the Ubuntu prod machine needs to have a permanent LAN IP assigned by the router.

 ## Port Table

 | Application             | Server Port | Public Port |